Skip to main content

 8. Next step

 Compliance with Law 83/2017 is not optional — and IMPIC inspections are intensifying.
+A single missed KYC step or an unarchived document can trigger a fine in the hundreds of thousands of euros.

 lei-83-2017impicamlreal-estatemediadores-imobiliarioscompliance